tien-huynh/68K-Disassembler/README.md

   The program runs in the following order:
   * The program prints out a Welcoming page at the begining.
-  * The program ask users to input start address and end address.
+  * The program askS users to input start address and end address.
 The start address is no less than $1000 and the end address is no greatere than $FFFFFF
+  * The program then reads the address and opcodes.
+It displays the opcode if it can, otherwaise it will display "DATA"
+  * the program ends when the starting address reach the ending address.

 ## Supported OP codes:
 TABLE | FOR | OPCODE | CODE